CaseOLAP/AAC/README.md

 ### Scientific Goal:

-Post-translational modifications (PTMs), particularly the oxidative modifications at cysteine residues, can have profound effects on the activity, stability, and interaction of proteins.
-Understanding oxidative modifications at cysteine residues in crucial mitochondrial ADP/ATP carrier proteins could provide key insights into disrupted cellular energy regulation, affecting conditions like cardiovascular and metabolic diseases.
-The current knowledge of PTM identification of proteins are mainly based on experimental technique like mass spectrometry and are usually studied in isolation.
-There's a need for a comprehensive view that connects these PTMs to functional outcomes in the cellular context.
+Understanding of Oxidative modifications at cysteine residues in mitochondrial ADP/ATP carrier proteins which has potential to significantly impact cellular energy balance, shedding light on conditions such as cardiovascular and metabolic diseases.
+While current methods like mass spectrometry identify these Post-Translational Modifications (PTMs) in isolation, a data science based holistic approach helps to fully understand their role and implications in cellular function.

 ### References